 - During the general selection phases of the In-House and Inter-House processes, students requesting Gender Neutral Housing may only select rooms where others have requested Gender Neutral Housing.

-- A roommate must communicate any plans to room change or cancel his/her agreement to all roommates as soon as that decision is made.
-If remaining residents have another roommate that can fill the vacancy, they must submit the request in writing for review by the Assignments Office within 24 hours of their roommate’s cancellation.
+- A roommate must communicate any plans to room change or cancel their agreement to all roommates as soon as that decision is made.
+If the remaining residents have another roommate that can fill the vacancy, they must submit the request in writing for review by the Assignments Office within 24 hours of their roommate’s cancellation.
 Otherwise, the Assignments Office will fill the vacancy as described above.